cuba-platform/sample-portal/README.md

-# AngularJS client sample
+# Portal

-This is a showcase [CUBA](https://www.cuba-platform.com/) application that demonstrates portal module with AngularJS client application.
+This is a showcase [CUBA](https://www.cuba-platform.com/) application that contains a portal module with AngularJS client application.

 * The `MenuController` loads a list of items to display them for authorized and unauthorized users.
-* The `web` folder contains a single-page website with AngularJS which communicates with the main application through [REST API](https://docs.cuba-platform.com/cuba/latest/manual/en/html-single/manual.html#rest_api).
+* The `web` folder contains a single-page website with AngularJS which communicates with the main application through [REST API](https://doc.cuba-platform.com/manual-6.1/rest_api.html).
-* The `OrderListener` is used to set default status and user  [before insert](https://docs.cuba-platform.com/cuba/latest/manual/en/html-single/manual.html#entity_listeners).
+* The `OrderListener` is used to set a default status and user  [before insert](https://doc.cuba-platform.com/manual-6.1/entity_listeners.html).

-#### To see the example in action, do the following:
+To see the example in action, do the following:

 * Open the project in Studio
 * Click *Run > Start application server*